 We believe the more people participate in local government, the more council decisions and actions will achieve positive outcomes for all of us - everyday people and the land we love - both now and for the future.

 Sadly, we are being held back from this vision because Māori are under-represented in local government and they have been for a long time.

 One way to rebalance this and increase Māori representation is to establish Māori wards.

 These are a bit like the Māori seats in Parliament, but for local government.
 They establish areas where those who choose to go on the Māori electoral roll can vote for councillors to represent them.

-Councillors in five areas - Kaikōura, Whakatāne, Western Bay of Plenty, Manawatū and Palmerston North - had voted to establish Māori wards to increase Māori representation.
+In 2018, councillors in five areas - Kaikōura, Whakatāne, Western Bay of Plenty, Manawatū and Palmerston North - voted to establish Māori wards to increase Māori representation.
 Until Don Brash, Hobson’s Pledge and a handful of anonymous wealthy backers used fear and the politics of the past to force a public referendum using an outdated, discriminatory law.

 We are all for increasing participatory decision making.
 But these referenda are unfair for two reasons.